Gavrikov scores in OT, and the LA Kings rebound after blowing late lead for a 4-3 win over Lightning

 LOS ANGELES (AP) — Vladislav Gavrikov scored 25 seconds into overtime and the Los Angeles Kings snapped the Tampa Bay Lightning’s five-game winning streak with a 4-3 victory Saturday night.

 Steven Stamkos scored twice in the final 4:34 of regulation for Tampa Bay, tying it with 45.8 seconds left while the Lightning had a 6-on-5 advantage.
-But Gavrikov broke in alone on Andrei Vasilevskiy early in OT and buried his sixth goal of the season.
+But Gavrikov promptly buried his sixth goal of the season after the Kings executed a nifty set play to begin the 3-on-3 period, allowing the defenseman to break in alone on Andrei Vasilevskiy early in OT.

 Trevor Moore scored his 26th goal and Mikey Anderson ended his 54-game goal drought as Los Angeles won its season-best fourth straight home game by knocking off surging Tampa Bay, which had lost just once in March.